CUHKLeggedRobotLab/starter-hugo-academic/content/people/lingwei/index.md

 ---
 title: Lingwei Zhang Mphil Student [2021-]
-subtitle: Two legs dynamic walking control framework like lizards for quadruped robots.
+#subtitle: Two legs dynamic walking control framework like lizards for quadruped robots.

 # Summary for listings and search engines
-summary: My main research attempts to use optimal control and reinforcement learning to give bipedal and quadrupedal robots greater agility, such as parkour, running and jumping.
+summary: My name is Lingwei Zhang and I am 24 years old.
+I lives in the Fanling in the northeastern part of Hong Kong and is unmarried.
+I'm serving in CUHK.
+I work overtime until 10pm every day to get home.
+I don't smoke, and the wine is just a taste.
+Go to bed at 11 p.m. and get 8 hours of sleep every day.
+Before going to bed, I must drink a glass of warm water, then do 20 minutes of calisthenics, go to bed, and fall asleep immediately.
+As soon as the sun rises, no fatigue and stress could be left until the next day.
+Doctors say I'm healthy
 # Link this post with a project
 projects: []